lucasnerism/lucasnerism/README.md

 ## Hello World 👋

 My name is Lucas Neris Matosinhos, I have a degree in Physics from UFMG and I'm currently learning to be a Fullstack Dev at Driven.
-I have a passion for learning and teaching, so come talk to me.
-I promise you'll have to deal with only a few of physics random facts
+I have a passion for learning and teaching.

 <!--
 **lucasnerism/lucasnerism** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.